Michigan Advanced Pain & Spine

 Your shoulder is the most flexible joint in your body.
 Unfortunately, this flexibility also makes your shoulder more vulnerable to injuries and pain.
-Martin Quiroga, DO, MBA, and Eduardo Otero Loperena, MD, at Michigan Advanced Pain & Spine in Warren, Michigan, specialize in diagnosing and treating shoulder pain.
+Martin Quiroga, DO, MBA, at Michigan Advanced Pain & Spine in Warren, Michigan, specializes in diagnosing and treating shoulder pain.
 To get relief from your shoulder pain, call the office or schedule an appointment online today.

 Shoulder pain includes any discomfort you feel in and around your shoulder joint.
 The pain may be dull or severe and affect the use of your shoulder and arm.

 Your shoulder is a complex joint that connects your collarbone, the upper arm bone, and shoulder blade.
 Ligaments, tendons, and muscles hold the bones together, while cartilage provides cushioning in between the bones.

 Any injury or disease that affects any components that make up your complex shoulder joint may cause shoulder pain.

 You can develop shoulder pain from an acute injury, overuse, wear and tear, or an underlying disease.
 Common causes of shoulder pain include: